awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

 }
 ```

-Now suppose that you wanted to delete the item, but only under the following conditions:
+Suppose that you wanted to delete the item, but only under the following conditions:
-+  The `ProductCategory` is either "Sporting Goods" or "Gardening Supplies"
++  The `ProductCategory` is either "Sporting Goods" or "Gardening Supplies\."
 +  The `Price` is between 500 and 600\.

-The following example will attempt to delete the item:
+The following example tries to delete the item\.

 ```
 aws dynamodb delete-item \